temporalio/temporal-learning/docs/getting_started/java/first_program_in_java/index.md

 Temporal makes software durable and fault-tolerant by design.
 The Service can retry Activities, which are failable by nature.
 That is, it can wait a little time for an issue to resolve, and then try running the Activity again, repeating as needed.
-You customize how this happens in a retry policy.
+You may customize how this happens in a Retry Policy.
 That policy, along with time-out settings, is defined in the following Workflow implementation:

 <!--SNIPSTART money-transfer-java-workflow-implementation {"selectedLines": ["12-37"]}-->